timmcginley/41936/Systems/README.md

 # Elements

-*check this to the systems in Agile*
+*Check this to the systems in Agile*

 * [Basement](Basement/README.md)
 * [Core](Core/README.md)